wichert/rest_toolkit/doc/sql.rst

 Default views
 -------------

-SQLResource are prepared to support default views, but they are not automatically enabled to prevent accidental data exposure or edit/delete functionality.
+SQLResource support default views, but does automatically enable them to prevent accidental data exposure or edit/delete functionality.

 To enable the default GET view for a SQL resource you only need to add :py:class:`ViewableResource <rest_toolkit.abc.ViewableResource>` to the